Skip to content

 10. IP Fabric will try to reach the FTP/SFTP server with the configured parameters.

-Username and Password character restrictions
+Username and Password Character Restrictions

 Username must match the following regular expression: /^[A-Za-z0-9_][A-Za-z0-9\._-]*\$?$/

-• it must start with one of these characters: A-Z a-z 0-9 _
+• It must start with one of these characters: A-Z a-z 0-9 _

-• it may contain any of these characters: A-Z a-z 0-9 ._-
+• It may contain any of these characters: A-Z a-z 0-9 ._-

-• $ is only allowed once at the very end
+• $ is only allowed once at the very end.

 Password must match the following regular expression: /^[A-Za-z0-9\.,\/_@%^:=+ -]*$/

-• it must contain only these characters: A-Z a-z 0-9 .,/_@%^:=+ -
+• It must contain only these characters: A-Z a-z 0-9 .,/_@%^:=+ -

 Warning

-The FTP/SFTP user needs the read, write, list and delete permissions.
+The FTP/SFTP user needs the read, write, list, and delete permissions.

 Note